a cake and pots of jam Dingle Food Festival

 The restaurants you’ll find in this part of the world use only the best organic ingredients that come from the nearby Atlantic Ocean and the area’s farms.

-Some of the popular restaurants on the Taste Trail include James Long’s Bar & Restaurant, the Land to Sea Restaurant, Lord Baker’s, and Fenton’s of Dingle, among others.
+Some of the popular restaurants on the Taste Trail include the Fish Factory Restaurant, Harrington's Restaurant, Dick Mack's Brewhouse, and The Fish Box, among others.

 Things to Do Near Dingle

-Apart from visiting the town for the Dingle Food Festival, there is plenty more to see and do in the Dingle Peninsula area, including the following attractions.
+Apart from visiting the town for the Dingle Food Festival, there is plenty more to see and do in the region, including the following attractions.

 Eask Tower